chisNaN/ubuntu-on-macbook12/README.md

 ### Install Ubuntu

-In all cases grab the [ubuntu iso](http://releases.ubuntu.com) and install [unetbootin](https://unetbootin.github.io) (which i generally execute on my macOs partition)
+In all cases grab the [ubuntu iso](http://releases.ubuntu.com) and install [unetbootin](https://unetbootin.github.io) (which I generally execute on my macOs partition)

 As of 29/06/2017 ubuntu 17.04 ships **with 4.10 kernel version**